pagkly/Zed/Investopedia4/Federal Deposit Insurance Corporation (FDIC).md

 -   The Federal Deposit Insurance Corporation is an independent federal agency insuring deposits in U.S. banks and thrifts in the event of bank failures.
 -   As of 2020, the FDIC insures deposits up to $250,000 per depositor as long as the institution is a member firm.
--   The FDIC covers checking and savings accounts, CDs, money market accounts, IRAs, revocable and irrevocable trust accounts, and employee benefit plans.
+-   The FDIC covers checking and savings accounts, CDs, [[Money Market|money market]] accounts, IRAs, revocable and irrevocable trust accounts, and employee benefit plans.
--   Mutual funds, annuities, life insurance policies, stocks, and bonds are not covered by the FDIC.
+-   Mutual funds, annuities, life insurance policies, [[Stocks|stocks]], and bonds are not covered by the FDIC.

 ### Example 1: